(also known as The Adventures of Flash Gordon

 - Villainous Rescue: Flash is rescued by the villains a fair amount of times so they can have the pleasure of killing him.

 - We ARE Struggling Together: This is why Ming isn't overthrown; the races of Mongo are busy fighting amongst themselves.
+The entire first season is Flash & co. trying to avert this trope.

 - When Trees Attack: